brianhigh/asphalt_emissions_2018_gemini3/prompt.md

 Your code should create the "data" and "plots" folders if they do not already exist.

 Include error handling in the code.
 Test and debug your code.
 When successful reading the data file, do not print informational messages provided by the read_excel function, so do not show "New names:" output, but do print a message when the file is successfully read.
+Suppress warnings when converting values to numeric.

 Create a README.md that displays the map by linking to the PNG plot file.
 Save the implementation plan as plan.md.
 Create a tasks.md file for the task checklist used to implement the plan.
 Save the walkthrough as walkthrough.md.
 Create a .gitignore file to exclude VS Code or RStudio metadata files.
 Do not list the data and plots folders/files in the .gitignore as we want them in the repo.